PayPal Buyer Protection Policy

 - For purchases made outside of eBay: by making a PayPal payment without PayPal Account.

-Further, purchases on www.ebay.de for which a payment method other than PayPal has been used may also be covered where and to the extent eBay Garantie applies.
+Further, purchases on www.ebay.de and German websites, applications and other services into which eBay Services are integrated for which a payment method other than PayPal has been used may also be covered where and to the extent eBay Garantie applies.
 Other payments that you make outside the above-mentioned payment flows cannot be allocated by us and are thus not covered by PayPal Buyer Protection.

 3.4.
 Single payment

 You must have made the complete purchase price payment by means of a single payment (no installments (except in the case of using Ratenzahlung Powered by PayPal), no down payments, no deposits, no deferred payments (except in the case of using Bezahlung nach 14 Tagen) and have to own a registered PayPal Account.
 When using Ratenzahlung Powered by PayPal you also have to link your respective installment payment agreement with your PayPal Account.

 3.5.
 No violation of PayPal Acceptable Use Policy

 The item does not violate the PayPal Acceptable Use Policy.